 - Too flimsy, your box could get squished during transit.

-- First, you need to find a box where your item has enough wiggle room which can be filled with cushioning.
+- First, you need to measure a box for shipping where your item has enough wiggle room which can be filled with cushioning.
 Ideally, you can allow for a minimum of 2 inches of empty space around the item.

 - Weigh your item.
 If it’s too heavy, you’ll want to consider using double-walled or triple-walled boxes, which have higher load-bearing capabilities.
 This is especially useful when you know your boxes are likely to be stacked during transport.